ston-fi/jvp-core/doc/architecture.md

 The goal of this project is to create on-chain Jetton voting platform.
 The system consists of 3 primary contracts: `Register`, `Vote Storage` and `Vote Status`.

-The `Register` contract is the entry point of the system, it stores a number of wallet addresses which are allowed to vote ("voters" or "vote participants") and has an admin responsible for adding/removing addresses from this list, as well as other administrative functions.
+The `Register` contract is the entry point of the system, it stores a number of wallet addresses that are allowed to vote ("voters" or "voting participants") and has an admin responsible for adding/removing addresses from this list, as well as other administrative functions.
 The `Register` routes vote calls to a `Vote Storage` contract, which is unique for each Jetton address.

-`Vote Storage` stores all accumulated "positive" and "negative" votes cast by vote participants and routes voter calls to `Vote Status` for vote verification (each `Vote Status` is unique for each Jetton for each vote participant).
+`Vote Storage` stores all accumulated "positive" and "negative" votes cast by voting participants and routes voter calls to `Vote Status` for vote verification (each `Vote Status` is unique for each Jetton for each voting participant).

 `Vote Status` checks, if a voter's vote is valid, and messages `Vote Storage` to modify a total vote count.
-All vote participants' votes are equal in power and each voter can vote only once for each Jetton address (as well as change their vote from "positive" to "negative" and vice versa).
-A vote participant may also reset their vote by sending both "positive" and "negative" values as 0.
+All voting participants' votes are equal in power and each voter can vote only once for each Jetton address (as well as change their vote from "positive" to "negative" and vice versa).
+A voting participant may also reset their vote by sending both "positive" and "negative" values as 0.

 To determine a status of a Jetton one must query an appropriate `Vote Storage` contract, which will return contract's stored "positive" and "negative" votes; an exact formula of a Jetton reputation is up to the frontend implementation, which is independent of this system, but it is suggested to place a heavy emphasis on "negative" votes or even make a single "negative" vote outweigh any number of "positive" votes.